Music of Malaysia: Pop

-Contemporary pop music exchanges between Malaysia, Indonesia, Singapore and Brunei are normal since the Malay language is widely spoken in all four countries.
+Contemporary pop music exchanges between Malaysia, Indonesia, Singapore and Brunei are normal due to the literary form of Malay used in songwriting widely understood in all four countries.

 Hip Hop

 KRU is the most successful Hip Hop dance group in Malaysia.
-After bringing Rap music to the masses in 1982, they established their own record label creating the first Malaysian girl group Feminin and R&B crooners Indigo.
-Feminin debuted at RTM Eid ul-Fitr special in 1993 marking the start of the 80s girls group era.
+After bringing Rap music to the masses in 1992, they established their own record label creating the first Malaysian girl group Feminin and R&B crooners Indigo.
+Feminin debuted at RTM Eid ul-Fitr special in 1993 marking the start of the 90s girls group era.